seanpmaxwell/jet-validators/README.md

 #### Combining parse + test

 Nested schemas may use `testObject` inside `parseObject`.
 Supplying generics restores full type safety.
-Note you cannot use `parseObject` on a nested schema because it returns the object being tested not a type-predicate:
+Note that you cannot use `parseObject` on a nested schema because it returns the tested object, not a type predicate:

 ```ts
 interface IUser {